 We recommend graduates to attend bi-monthly, informal and confidential support meetings.
 It is an opportunity for graduates to catch up, debrief and support one another.

-Graduate Support Forums are facilitated by the People Excellence Manager who can assist to resolve any issues if they arise and allows for information to be disseminated.
+Graduate Support Forums are facilitated by the Organisation Development Manager who can assist to resolve any issues if they arise and allows for information to be disseminated.

 Throughout the year you will work closely with multidisciplinary team members which include medical staff, physiotherapists, dieticians, pharmacists, occupational and speech therapists who are familiar with the challenges facing staff who are new to Hepburn Health.